iAdControl.com have built this website with web accessibility in mind.

 We have made use of descriptive headings, which identifies the content within.

-Our menu navigation is consistent throughout our website and the user can see where they are located with the breadcrumb trail e.g. About iAdControl › Our Vision, Mission & Values.
+We have integrated skip to content, skip to navigation and skip to sitemap page in our code to aid users to bypass sections where they see fit.
+Also, our menu navigation is consistent throughout our website and the user can see where they are located with the breadcrumb trail e.g. About iAdControl › Our Vision, Mission & Values.

 We have also passed WCAG AA and WCAG AAA colour contrast of the background, foreground and text - The contrast ratio is 7.24:1 via WebAIM’s Color Contrast Checker.
-Text content must have a contrast ratio of at least 3:1.

 We have also made use of white space as it increases legibility and helps people understand what they are reading better.
 Sometimes more simple designs can be the most effective designs with a much better cognitive experience.
 It’s not all about flashy dynamic websites where users get lost or the information is too overpowering due to the content not broken down.